cyschneck/cyschneck/README.md

 ### Howdy

-Here you'll find various repos for my various projects: some science, some astronomy, some just for fun
+Here you'll find the repos for my various projects: some science, some astronomy, and some just for fun

 **PyPi Python Packages** 🐍